 The programs we provide at Midwest Detox Center will help treat your addiction.

-- Drug detox center: This center helps you to detoxify yourself under supervision from the competent medical staff.
+- Drug detox center – This center helps you to detoxify yourself under supervision from our competent medical staff.
 Your detoxification process will be safe and it will follow a personalized plan.

 Living with an addiction can be challenging.
 It may curtail the progress in your life.
-But you can still overcome the addiction.
-You can do this by enrolling in a healthcare facility.
+But you can still overcome the addiction with the help of a customized treatment plan.
 Visit our painkiller addiction treatment center in Ohio or contact us by calling 833.647.0392.
-We help each individual overcome their addiction.